annebrown/content-data/content/frameworks/nuxt/components/index.md

 title: Components
 description: Components
 navigation: false
-lastModified: '2025-02-03'
+lastModified: '2025-02-12'
 ---

 ## Markdown Usage

-Components located in `@/components/content` or `@@/base/components/content`, can be used in markdown content:
+Components located in `@/components/content` or `@@/base/components/content`, or in additionally configured sources, can be used in markdown content:

 ```markdown
 # Title